-While the focus of this submission has been on shipping line arrangements, a need remains for cargo owners to have access to collective bargaining.
-As outlined in recommendation 7 of the FTA / APSA submission, there is a need for an ongoing role for a designated peak shippers' body to provide a review (guarantee check on power) and mandate an effective mechanism for consultation to support benefits currently available under Part X.
+A need remains for shippers to have access to collective bargaining.

+As outlined in recommendation 7 of the FTA / APSA submission to the ACCC (as referenced in Attachment B), there is a need for an ongoing role for a designated peak shippers' body to provide a review (guarantee check on power) and mandate an effective mechanism for consultation to support benefits currently available under Part X.